induktio/thinker/Details.md

 24. Fix issue with randomized faction agendas where they might be given agendas that are their opposition social models.
 Additionally randomized leader personalities option now always selects 1 or 2 AI priorities.
 25. Fix bug that prevents the turn from advancing after force-ending the turn while any player-owned needlejet in flight has moves left.
 26. Patch Energy Market Crash event to reduce energy reserves only by 1/4 instead of 3/4.
+27. Game will now allow reselecting units that have already skipped their turns if they have full movement points available (activate_skipped_units).
+28. Bases that have sufficient drone control facilities available can grow without triggering possible drone riots on the same turn (delay_drone_riots).

 Scient's patch